My real estate experience started back in 2004 during the boom in San Diego.

 Why is using loans a losing formula?

 Well, I soon realized at my loan broker job that if someone has a 30 year mortgage, that person is going to end up paying roughly 2 1/2 times the purchase price of the house by the end of the loan with normal US rates.
+But with a proper iva help, the same person will have to pay only almost 2 times the mortgage secured.

 So if the house cost $200,000…they would end up paying $500,000.
 Not to mention, during the first few years of the loan your payments are almost 100% interest (just to compare: here’s how much are sellers closing costs in Jacksonville Florida).
 So if you sell after a year or two all your payments would have gone to pay the interest, not the balance of your loan.